Lo-o/DropletOffice/readme.md

 ## PYTHON psycopg2 database test

-TODO: Change .py to be a path join of python script file location to the credentials loacation
+TODO: Change .py to be a path join of python script file location to the credentials location

 For ease of access, a .py script is included that drops all questions in the database into a .xlsx file.
 Usage: